spyke/spyke/README.md

 * [PyOpenGL](http://pyopengl.sourceforge.net/)
 * [Cython](http://cython.org)

 spyke is developed in Xubuntu 12.10.
 It should work in other Linux distributions.
 In principle, it should also work in Windows and OSX.

-An older version is described in the paper [Python for large-scale electrophysiology] (http://www.frontiersin.org/Neuroinformatics/10.3389/neuro.11.009.2008/abstract).
+A much older version is described in the paper [Python for large-scale electrophysiology] (http://www.frontiersin.org/Neuroinformatics/10.3389/neuro.11.009.2008/abstract).

 To run: